SaaS spend optimization: proven ways to reduce software costs

 The importance of SaaS spend optimization

-Why is it so important to manage your SaaS spend?
+So, why is it important to manage your SaaS spend?

-According to Flexera’s State of ITAM 2022 report, almost a third of all SaaS software spend is underutilized or wasted across organizations.
+According to Flexera’s State of ITAM 2022 report, almost a third of all SaaS software spend is wasted across organizations.
+Our own data further confirms this, with 33% of SaaS licenses going underutilized within the average company — as high as 52% in Sales teams.

-The potential for substantial cost savings is not the only reason to invest in spend management.
+The potential for achieving substantial cost savings by rightsizing your licenses isn’t the only reason to invest in spend management though.
 Without total visibility and control over your SaaS operations, you’re not only at risk of wasting a significant amount of time and money — you’re also putting your organization at risk of security and compliance issues.

 Still not convinced?
 Here are some of the main reasons it’s so important to manage your SaaS spend and maintain oversight of your SaaS operations as a whole: